BlueBirdBack/100-Days-of-GPTs/Day-98-SD-3-Mate.md

 - Get started by uploading an image
 - Type something to get started
-- Type 'continue' if SD 3 Mate gets stuck
+- Type "continue" if "SD 3 Mate" gets stuck

 ### Knowledge